 Decorate it Beautifully

 Finally, as with any space that you spend a significant amount of time in- the decor is important.
 You want it to be a pleasant room to spend time in, just because it’s a place for working doesn’t mean it should be dingy.
 Quite the opposite, it needs to be somewhere you’re happy to get on with things.
 Light neutrals are always a safe choice, they make any room look bigger which is especially useful for home offices which tend to be situated in smaller spare bedrooms.
 If you feel like adding a little color, blue has been shown by psychologists to boost productivity in the workplace so it’s something you could try.
 You don’t want to add too many distractions although some items to make it look homely are no bad thing.
+A family photo, or possibly some custom bobbleheads bulk-bought to symbolize the most important people in your life, might be a place to start.
 How about a motivational quote in a framed poster, a nice plant and a decorative object that means something to you on your desk?
 These little touches will all add up to making your home office a place where you actually want to spend time working.

 A good home office could be the difference between success and failure in your venture.
 It can help you to stay organised, boost your mood and your productivity.